Late 19th Century Vernacular Cottage

 Potentially eligible as a contributing resource

 This is a 1-story house in the Late 19th Century Vernacular Cottage style built in 1910.
+The building is rectangular in plan.
 The structural system is wood frame.
 Exterior walls are vertical plank siding.
 The building has a hipped gable roof clad in asphalt shingles with box cornice.
 The primary elevation facing Almont Drive is two bays wide.
 The north bay is occupied by a porch covered by a projecting gabled roof supported by tapered wood posts.
 The view of the south bay is obscured by shrubs and trees.
 The main entryway is located under the porch and is covered by a screen door.

 * Date source: Los Angeles County Office of the Assessor